abalakrishna123/mjd3.github.io/_publications/2017-novel-position.md

 Abstract
 -------
-Introduction: Repair of retinal detachment frequently requires use of intraocular gas.
+Repair of retinal detachment frequently requires use of intraocular gas.
 Patients are instructed to position themselves postoperatively to appose the intraocular bubble to the retinal break(s).
 We developed a novel wearable wireless positioning sensor, which provides real-time audiovisual feedback on the accuracy of positioning.
 Methods: Eight healthy volunteers wore the wireless sensor for 3 hours while instructed to maintain their head tilted toward the 2 o’clock meridian with no audiovisual feedback.
 Positioning accuracy was recorded.
 The subjects repeated the experiment for 3 hours with the audiovisual feedback enabled.
 Results: With no audiovisual feedback, the percentage of time greater than 10° out of position varied from 8.9% to 93.9%.
 With audiovisual feedback enabled, these percentages ranged from 9.4% to 65%.
 Three subjects showed significant improvement in their time out of position